 According to the American Kennel Club, the Labrador Retriever is the most popular dog in the United States due in large part to its friendly, outgoing personality that’s sure to win over everyone from children to the elderly.
 It’s a sturdy dog that can weigh up to 80 pounds, and its coat can have several colors, including black, chocolate, and yellow.

-If you were thinking about purchasing one of these wonderful pets for your home but would like to know how to find the best breeder, keep reading while we answer that question and several more to help you make an informed decision.
+If you are thinking about purchasing one of these wonderful pets for your home but would like to know how to find the best breeder, keep reading while we answer that question and several more to help you make an informed decision.

 The 7 Labrador Retriever Breeders in the United States